-Welcome to the 2015/2016 year at the Society for Neuroscience, Ottawa Chapter, located at Carleton University in Canada's National Capital.
+Welcome to the 2016/2017 year at the Society for Neuroscience, Ottawa Chapter, in Canada's National Capital.
 We have many events planned for this year.
-These include our usual Brain Awareness Week, Journal Clubs, the Ottawa Brain Bee, and our fifth annual Brain & Mental Health Art Show.
+These include our usual Brain Awareness Week, Journal Clubs, the Ottawa Brain Bee, and our 6th annual Brain & Mental Health Art Show.
 Throughout the year we will post information about all our events as well as other neuroscience events in the Ottawa Area, including lists of colloquia hosted by several institutions within the area.
 To contact the Society for Neuroscience, Ottawa Chapter, please send an email to the appropriate coordinator.

-Brain Awareness week presentations at Ottawa area schools took place the week of March 7-11 and reached over 2500 students!
+Brain Awareness week presentations at Ottawa area schools will be taking place the week of March 6-10, 2017 - sign up now!

 SfN Ottawa has partnered with Brain Buddies Outreach!
 Click here for more information.